mintyfresh/generalis/README.md

 #### Dependent Account Behaviour

-By default, associated accounts are treated as 'dependent: :restrict_with_error`.
+By default, associated accounts are treated as `dependent: :restrict_with_error`.
 This means that trying to delete a record with associated accounts will be prevented and ActiveModel::Errors will be set.

 This behaviour can be changed using: